KandiceLynne/KandiceLynne/README.md

 - 👀 I’m interested in all things automation, security, DevSecOps and how to reduce tech and business debt
 - 🌱 I'm currently trying to figure out what I want to be when I grow up!
 - 💞️ I’m looking to collaborate on anything fun and cutting edge
-- 📫 How to reach me LinkedIn https://www.linkedin.com/in/kandicehendricks/
+- 📫 How to reach me LinkedIn https://www.linkedin.com/in/kandicehendricks/ or https://campsite.bio/compgoddess

 <!---